jinitsuga/agu-portfolio/readme.md

 #### Posts/thoughts/blog addition

 re-structured page, included router and react memo.
 Why?
 To practice some backend concepts that I was learning, thought I'd incorporate them into an already working thing.
+Tested React Router loader and React Query for passing data to the blog but ended up going with a simple useEffect for now - I was over-engineering a simple thing to prevent the issue of re-requesting the blog data from the database every time the route is revisited, but this fix most likely needs to come from the backend/API

+Found out that React.StrictMode (dev only feature) re-renders the entire app (drove me nuts) !!!!!!!!!!!!!!